Love Me Again (John Newman song)

-"Love Me Again" is a hit song by English singer John Newman.
+"Love Me Again" is a song by English singer and DJ John Newman.
 The song was released as a digital download in Europe on 17 May 2013, except for the United Kingdom where it was released on 30 June 2013 as the lead single from his debut studio album, Tribute (2013).
 The song was written by Newman and Steve Booker and produced by Booker and Mike Spencer.
-The song was later featured on the soundtrack for video game FIFA 14 and the FIFA 23 Extension for the 2022 FIFA World Cup.
+The song was later featured on the soundtrack for Tosh.O, the video game FIFA 14 and the FIFA 23 extension for the 2022 FIFA World Cup.

 It was nominated for the Brit Award for British Single of the Year at the 2014 BRIT Awards and nominated for the 2014 Ivor Novello Award for Best Song Musically and Lyrically.

 Background

 In an interview with Digital Spy, Newman was asked if he sensed that the song had something special about it in the studio.
 He said, "Yeah.
 The guy I wrote it with (Steve Booker), we turned around and had massive grins on our faces thinking, 'There's something good here'.
 But you just never know how good it is, you know?".

 Newman was also asked if it was hard to write the lyrics about love and break-up, he said, "No, it's the only place where I really open up to somebody, through my music.
 I'm producing [the album] and writing it, it's good.
 I like to keep a hold of everything".

 With the chord progression of Gm—Bb—Dm—C, the song is written in the key of G Dorian.
 The key signature is in D minor.
 Both are modes of F major, of which either one can be used as the tonic note/chord, because, however, the F major chord is not present in the song.